puppetlabs/puppet-docs/source/pe/3.7/install_cumulus.markdown

 7. On the Puppet master, sign the Puppet agent's CSR.
 Run `puppet cert sign <NETWORK DEVICE'S FQDN>`.
 8. On the network device, complete the installation by running Puppet with `sudo /opt/puppet/bin/puppet agent -t`.

    The Puppet agent will retrieve its catalog and will now be fully functional.

+> **Next Steps**: Now it's time to begin managing ports, licenses, and interfaces on your network device.
+Refer to the [Cumulus Linux page](https://forge.puppetlabs.com/cumuluslinux/) on the Puppet Forge for information about modules that will get you started.

 ## Uninstall the Cumulus Linux Puppet Agent